==> Dog diseases and Body systems need to be seen together:

 Here's an example that shows the difference between symptom, trigger, and cause where all three differ: Say, your GSD has painful Diarrhea each time you feed something with beef, but not when you feed something else.
 Then Diarrhea is the disorder, watery or even bloody feces and noticeable abdominal pain of the dog are two of its symptoms, a beef allergy (likely to one of its amino acids/proteins) is the trigger, and earlier over-vaccination or treatment with antibiotics or corticosteroids is the likely cause.

-6 Note that according to this definition an inherited over/under-production or over/under-utilization of a bodily substance is a defect, disorders can only be acquired.
-Makes complete sense: Once acquired, they bring the body "out of order" - if the body was already "out of order" at birth, then obviously the body had a defect already at birth (it never was "in order")!
+5 Note that according to this definition an inherited over/under-production or over/under-utilization of a bodily substance is a defect, disorders can only be acquired.
+Makes complete sense: Once acquired, they bring the body "out of order" - if the body was already "out of order" at birth, then obviously the body had a defect already at birth, it never was "in order"!

-A disorder in form of a physiological dysfunction may be caused by radiation or vaccination, or caused or triggered by a pathogen or a chemical substance.
-A disorder in form of a psychological disturbance may be triggered by social influence (example: Eating Disorder and other behavioral disorders) or caused or triggered by a pathogen or a chemical substance.
+A disorder in form of a physiological dysfunction may be caused by radiation, or caused or triggered by vaccination, a pathogen, a chemical substance, or poor diet (nutritional deficiency or contamination).
+A disorder in form of a psychological disturbance may be triggered by social influence (example: Eating Disorder and other behavioral disorders) or caused or triggered by a pathogen, chemical substance, or poor diet.